 Any knit fabric is pretty much fair game as far as comfort is concerned.
 But garments made from mostly natural fibers, those with no or very little synthetic component, are healthier for our skin in general.
 They allow it to breathe.
-After more than a year of trying to inhale through a face mask, we’ve become intimately aware of just how important air flow is!

 The most popular natural materials for knit sleepwear include brushed cotton, rayon (which is cellulose, usually sourced from trees), and increasingly, bamboo.
 Bamboo is also a very ecologically sound choice.
 Anyone who has ever tried to tame a bamboo plant that is undermining a house foundation can attest to its self-regenerative ability.

 Women’s Long Sleeve Bamboo Pajamas in Stretch-Knit from Cozy Earth.

 Satin, if it is truly made by the efforts of many silkworms, is truly luxurious.
 These days almost all so-called satin that you find in department and specialty stores is actually polyester.
 But real silk satin nighties aren’t that terribly pricey.

 22 Momme Full Length Silk Women Pajamas Set from Lilysilk